Shreyj14/Resnet_CIFAR10/README.md

 ## Overview :

-model_resnet.ipynb - main model which has the best accuracy.
+miniproject.ipynb - main model which uses adaDelta optimizer and  has the best accuracy.

 model_adam.ipynb - to show the test accuracy for adam optimizer